- Roehampton is ranked in the top 20 universities in the country for Film (Guardian University Guide 2019).

 We currently offer a module on career preparation, which will enable you to understand different career choices, refine your career interests, evaluate your own strengths and weaknesses and learn how to present a creditable application.
 There's also an opportunity to undertake a work placement in any area of the creative industries: TV, film, on-line and print media, arts and campaign organisations, museums, art galleries, theatres and community projects.

 Our London location means you'll be studying film whilst immersing yourself in the creative culture of the capital at film festivals, studios, galleries and pop-up cinemas.
-Whilst on campus, you'll have access to state-of-the-art film, editing, and studio facilities, including sound and dubbing equipment.
+Whilst on campus, you'll have access to state-of-the-art film, editing, and studio facilities, including sound and dubbing equipment and a cinema.